-The importance of Kyobashi [capital bridge] touched both the practical and the artistic.
+The significance of Kyobashi [capital bridge], both the district and the bridge itself, touched both the practical and the artistic.

-During the Tokugawa era, when Edo served as the administrative capital of Japan while the Emperor remained esconced, under guard, in the Imperial capital of Kyoto, there five major highways, the Go-kaido [five town-roads], connecting Edo with Kyoto.
+During the Tokugawa era, when Edo served as the administrative capital of Japan while the Emperor remained esconced, under guard, in Kyoto imperial palace, there were five major highways, the Go-kaido [five town-roads], connecting the bakufu capital of Edo with the imperial capital of Kyoto.